rfairley/ostree/docs/CONTRIBUTING.md

 make && \
 make install
 ```
-4. `make install` will install ostree in the default location in the guest OS.
+4. `make install` will install OSTree in the default location in the guest OS.

 ### [Testing in a Virtual Machine](#test-in-vm)